Tylemagne/Gopher360/README.md

 * [A compatible wireless adapter](https://www.amazon.com/Microsoft-Xbox-Wireless-Receiver-Windows/dp/B000HZFCT2/) is required to get a standard controller to connect to a Windows PC)

 ## Xbox One
-Xbox One controllers are excellent with connectivity - they can use Bluetooth, wireless, or direct MicroUSB (like Android devices)
 * [Offical Xbox One Wireless Controller](https://www.amazon.com/Xbox-Wireless-Controller-Black-one/dp/B01LPZM7VI/)
 * [A bluetooth adapter/antenna](https://www.amazon.com/Bluetooth-Wireless-Headphone-Controller-Keyboard/dp/B0774NZNGX/) is needed for XBone controller Bluetooth mode.
 Many laptops and tablets will *already* have this.
 Read the manual!
 * [A wireless adapter](https://www.amazon.com/Microsoft-Xbox-Wireless-Adapter-Windows-one/dp/B00ZB7W4QU/) is needed if you want wireless mode.